🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 Server-Side Backup

 Server-side backup varies depending on the type of server you purchase.
-For example, if you purchaseSiteGround和Hostingerthis type of Shared Hosting, it usually comes with automatic backup functionality.
-The server will automatically back up your website on schedule, and if a problem occurs, you can simply restore it from the server's Admin Dashboard.
+For example, if you purchaseSiteGroundHostingerthis type of Shared Hosting, it usually comes with automatic backup functionality.
+The server will automatically back up your website on schedule.
+If a problem occurs, you can directly restore it from the server's Admin Dashboard.

 However, if we purchase our own VPS and install the website viaBaota Panelthen the server itself does not support automatic backup functionality.
 We need to perform manual backups or set up automatic server backups.